hritik0101/DELHI-METRO-SYSTEM/README.md

 Breadth-First Search (BFS):
 Applied for determining the minimum number of intermediate stations between the source and destination.

+Dijkstra’s Algorithm:
+Used to find the shortest path based on distance or time.
 # Purpose:
 This project is aimed at providing a simulation of real-world metro networks and optimizing the travel time for passengers by calculating efficient routes using different algorithms.